DerGuru/The-Resonant/General/Arc Outline.md

 **Key Beats:** Jason runs listening drills solo; Milo times the “quiet field” decay; Lina tracks peripheral incidents.
 **Exit Image:** The last note holds the air.
 **Locks:** Direct precursor to Elyra‑Arc Ch.
 4 (“Listening to Resonance”).

+#### Debrief

+- **Purpose met:** Scene establishes, by showing, that a sustained pure melodic line near the whisper-clip’s resonance acts as a *hard lockout* for RAE’s carrier speech.
+Under that note her presence drops to a minimal, internal-only knot for Jason—no spoken comments in the clips, no gentle corrections riding the street sounds—until the tone decays.
+- **Fear / mood:** While the street stays outwardly ordinary, Jason’s body and thoughts signal unease: elevated pulse, tension in shoulders and hands, waiting-for-the-power-to-stay-out feeling, storm associations.
+Lina watches him and the environment more tightly; the whole team is aware they chose a bad moment to be without RAE if something went wrong.
+Terror doesn’t dominate, but there’s a clear *edge* under the procedural tone.
+- **Timing data (lightly in-text, detailed for outline here):** Milo’s watch gives them rough numbers: onset of silence within about one breath, hard silence around \~17–23 seconds per held note, a few seconds of lag before RAE’s presence returns.
+In the prose, this is shown via Milo’s timing, Jason counting heartbeats, and the pins-and-needles "coming back" sensation rather than long explanations.
+- **Jason’s tolerance:** He can operate under full RAE absence in a busy street without hitting Red.
+The cost is subjective: the world feels rougher and colder, and he keeps expecting her to interrupt.
+By the last run, his fear is still present but rideable, and he proves he can complete his listening drills from his own initiative.
+- **Team roles and dynamics:** Milo anchors the scene with timing, small jokes, and the glyph sketch; Lina holds the perimeter and the safety net (watching Jason’s hands, insisting on Red, naming the line between useful fear and paralyzing terror).
+RAE herself has a couple of slightly off moments on return, hinting that the lockout is not entirely comfortable for her either.
+- **Locks / Use later:**
+  - **Pure-tone hard lockout** is now an emotionally tested, not just theoretical, tactic to hide RAE.
+  - **Elyra foreshadowing:** Lina explicitly links pure lines and Elyra, framing this as rehearsal for working with someone who can hold much stronger versions.
+  - **Jason’s own coupling:** His line *"This, too, is a kind of coupling"* and the storm echoes set up that he has a way to align with the world (and later Elyra) that doesn’t depend on RAE—which will matter in separation / overload scenes.

 ### Ch.
 16 — **Marker at Home**
 **Purpose:** Bring surveillance pressure literally to the doorstep.